 Seasonal affective disorder is more common than you think.

 In the US alone, SAD affects about 5% of individuals.
 Young adulthood is when it typically begins (usually between the ages of 18 and 30).

-Although experts are unsure of the cause, SAD affects women more than males.
-SAD affects women four times more frequently than males, to be specific.
+Furthermore, 10% to 20% of all Americans may experience a milder form of the “winter blues”.
 Most vulnerable are northern latitude residents who live farthest from the equator.
 For example, 9% of Alaskans and 1% of Floridians, respectively, suffer from SAD in the United States .

 The winter blues affect 15% of Canadians, while SAD affects 2–6% of the population.
 Furthermore,SAD affects 2% of people in the UK and 20% of people in the winter.
-These locations were chosen to be studied extensively as they are in regions of the world farthest away from the equator, which plays a role in Onset of SAD.

 What Causes Seasonal Mood Changes